rpdearden/Miscellany/How-to/Inkscape.md

 The same mad skillz could however equally well applied to making other graphics, such as stag-do t-shirts or dank memes.
 Inkscape is very well documented online, both by Inkscape themselves [here](URL) and by wise sages advising clueless idiots like me on forums like Stack Exchange [JFGI](www.google.com).
 Pros of Inkscape are that it is free and basically does what expensive programs like Illustrator do, and that it is a Vector program, so can deal with vector graphics (see [here](URL) for an explanation of what that means).
-Cons include that it can be a bit clunky, particularly on Macs where you have to run it via XQuartz, a windows emulator (this means that you use ctrl like on windows, rather than cmd like on most mac programs).
+Cons include that it can be a bit clunky, particularly on Macs where you have to run it via XQuartz which allows cross-platform programs to run on mac (note that for hotkeys this means that you use ctrl like on windows, rather than cmd like on most mac programs).
 ***
 **The Canvas**
 Like all (?) illustration programs Inkscape works on a canvas, which can be manipulated